nits9012/GraphQL-SwiftUI/README.md

 `./apollo-ios-cli generate`

 This command will trigger the code generation process using the downloaded schema and query files.
 Once the process is complete, you will see a new folder named GraphQLSampleAPI in your project directory.
 This folder contains the Swift package with the generated source code.

+**Step 8 :**  To add the generated Swift Package Manager (SPM) package(GraphQLSampleAPI) to your project for GraphQL integration, follow these steps:

+- Locate the Generated SPM Package
+After running the code generation process with Apollo, a new folder named GraphQLSampleAPI (or whatever you named your generated folder) will be created in your project directory.
+This folder contains the generated Swift package.

+- Open your Xcode project (or workspace) where you want to add the generated package.

+- Add the Generated Package as a Local SPM Dependency In Xcode, go to File in the top menu and select Add Packages....
+In the Add Package Dependency window, instead of entering a GitHub URL or a package repository URL, select Add Local.
+A file picker will appear.
+Navigate to the folder where the generated ChargeTripAPI folder is located.
+Select the Package.swift file inside the ChargeTripAPI folder.
+Click Add Package.
+Xcode will now treat the generated code as an SPM dependency.

+- Import the Generated Package in Your Code
+Now that the package is added to your project, you can import it into any file that needs access to the generated GraphQL code.